 The Incan ruins on Isla Del Sol draw many visitors to the Peru-Bolivia border.
-But you don’t have to leave the shores of Lake Titicaca to experience some of the ancient wonders of Bolivia’s altiplano.
+We definitely recommend a trip to Isla Del Sol, but you don’t have to leave the shores of Lake Titicaca to experience some of the ancient wonders of Bolivia’s altiplano.
 On a hilltop above Copacabana sits La Horca Del Inca.
 The Spanish who came across this structure many years ago thought the pillars were gallows used by the Inca.
 However, La Horca Del Inca was actually a site of astronomical studies for pre-Incan cultures.

 Finding the Trail to La Horca Del Inca

 La Horca Del Inca can be easily accessed on foot from Copacabana.
 From the east side of Basilica de Nuestra Señora de Copacabana, head directly south down Calle Murillo towards the edge of town.
 You will cross Calle Potosí and Ruta Nacional 2 (also known as Avenida Tejada).
 Soon after crossing Ruta Nacional 2, there will be a stairway on your left.
 There is a sign marking the way to the ruins.
 At this point, you will be at the base of the climb.